-Please see our social media policy for more information all new starters including volunteers will receive a copy of the policy and everyone will be issued with updated policies once reviewed annually.
+Please see our social media policy for more information.
+All new starters including volunteers will receive a copy of the policy and everyone will be issued with updated policies once reviewed annually.

-The club and community trust as created a list of simple and clear rules and guidelines for your benefit and should you have any questions or queries please do contact either you Line Manager or the Chief Executive.
+The club and community trust have created a list of simple and clear rules and guidelines for your benefit and should you have any questions or queries, please do contact your Line Manager.